nykim00/IEDgroup8/index.md

 ##  Principal Functions
 <br/>

-+ There should be no deterioration of the disease
++ There should be no deterioration of the disease.
-+ Must be able to meet the majority
++ Must be able to meet the majority.
-+ there should be no virus propagation to external
++ There should be no virus propagation to external.